British war crimes: SM UB-110

 Lieutenant Commander Lightoller was awarded a bar to his Distinguished Service Cross for sinking UB-110.
-A total of 23 members of UB-110s crew died in the action and at the hands of Garry's crew after the sinking.
+Contradictory information exists about the numbers of UB-110's crew lost, with Lightoller claiming 15 survivors with 13 lost, while a German account claims 13 survivors with 21 lost, most in the post-battle massacre.
+Some historians suggest that Lightoller and his ship was not responsible for the killings, but rather it was due to the actions of small motor launches of the Auxiliary Patrol.
+It is significant, however, that local newspaper accounts of the action trumpet several German survivors were taken afterwards to hospital with gunshot wounds.

 German investigation of British war crimes

-According to historian Alfred de Zayas, the Prussian Ministry of War established the "Military Bureau for the Investigation of Violations of the Laws of War", (Militäruntersuchungstelle für Verletzungen des Kriegsrechts) on 19 October 1914.
+According to American historian Alfred de Zayas, the Prussian Ministry of War established the "Military Bureau for the Investigation of Violations of the Laws of War", (Militäruntersuchungstelle für Verletzungen des Kriegsrechts) on 19 October 1914.
 The Bureau's stated purpose was "to determine violations of the laws and customs of war which enemy military and civilian persons have committed against the Prussian troops and to investigate whatever accusations of this nature are made against by the enemy against members of the Prussian Army."

 The Military Bureau "had wide competence to establish facts in a judicial manner and to secure the evidence necessary for legal analysis of each case.
 Witnesses were interrogated and their sworn depositions taken by military judges; lists of suspected war criminals were compiled, which would probably have led to criminal proceedings if the German Empire had won the war.
 The material remained largely secret, though some excerpts from witness depositions were used in German white books."
+In these publicized pieces of propaganda, "adjustments" were made to make the material more convincing, making the white books significantly less reliable than the original accounts.

 By the summer of 1918, the Military Bureau had documented 355 separate incidents of violations of the laws and customs of war by British servicemen along the Western Front.

 The Military Bureau also compiled a thirteen-page "Black List of Englishmen who are guilty of violations of the laws of war vis a vis members of the German Armed Forces" (Schwarze Liste derjenigen Engländer, die sie während des Krieges gegenüber deutschen Heeresangehörigen völkerechtwidringen Verhaltens schuldig gemacht haben).
 The list, which survived the Allied firebombing of Berlin and Potsdam during the Second World War, contains a total of 39 names, including "Captain McBride" of HMS Baralong.
 In contrast, however, nine similar lists survive of alleged French war criminals and consist of 400 names.